 Enterprise 128 - One Two Eight

 The Enterprise One Two Eight was a British computer with a BASIC Interpreter which was supplied on a ROM cartridge and could be easily replaced with any other language.
-This BASIC is a very powerful structured basic with great graphic commands and can store several programs simultaneously in RAM.
+This BASIC is a very powerful structured program with great graphic commands and can store several programs simultaneously in RAM.
 It has a small word processing in ROM and up to 32 computers can be linked together.

 Manufacturer: Enterprise Computers